IonicaBizau/spawn-npm/README.md

 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`babel-it`](https://github.com/IonicaBizau/babel-it#readme)—A cli tool to babelify your code before npm publish.
  - [`git-module-installer`](https://github.com/IonicaBizau/git-module-installer#readme)—Clone git repositories and install their npm dependencies.
+ - [`ship-release`](https://github.com/IonicaBizau/ship-release#readme)—Publish new versions on GitHub and npm with ease.

 ## :scroll: License